madalinfasie/MoveFilesWithPython/README.md

-# MoveFilesWithPython
+# Mover

-A quick script that lets you move files from a directory to another and removes all .zip files that have been already extracted.

-You only have to change the source and destination constants to use it.
+GUI application, using Python3 and PyQt4, that lets you move files (documents, images, videos, music files) to a chosen location.